MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 > [!NOTE]
 > Care should be taken to optimize both the media size and the time it takes to download the media from the remote server (or to assemble the media for Local Notifications) as the system imposes strict limits to both when running the app's Service Extension.
 For example, consider sending a scaled down version of the image or a tiny clip of a video to be presented in the Notification.

-## Creating Custom User Interfaces
+## Creating custom user interfaces

 To create a custom User Interface for its User Notifications, the developer needs to add a Notification Content Extension (new to iOS 10) to the app's solution.

 The Notification Content Extension allows the developer to add their own views to the Notification UI and draw out any content they want.
-However, interactive UI widgets (such as Buttons or Text Fields) are **not** supported by the Notification UI and should never be added to a custom UI design.
+Starting with iOS 12, Notification Content Extensions support interactive UI controls such as buttons and sliders.
+For more information, see the [interactive notifications in iOS 12](~/ios/platform/introduction-to-ios12/notifications/interactive.md) documentation.

 To support user interaction with a User Notification, Custom Actions should be created, registered with the system and attached to the Notification before it is scheduled with the system.
 The Notification Content Extension will be called to handle the processing of these actions.
 See the [Working with Notification Actions](~/ios/platform/user-notifications/enhanced-user-notifications.md) section of the [Enhanced User Notifications](~/ios/platform/user-notifications/enhanced-user-notifications.md) document for more details on Custom Actions.